Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Conclusion

 \section{Conclusion}

-This paper presented a \black{robust adaptive control} approach with a piecewise-constant estimation law for LPV systems subject to unknown input gain and unmatched nonlinear uncertainties.
+This paper presented a {robust adaptive control} architecture for LPV systems subject to unknown input gain and unmatched nonlinear uncertainties.
 Specifically, a new approach is introduced to mitigate the effect of the unmatched uncertainty on variables of interest, e.g., system outputs, which relies on computing a feedforward LPV mapping to minimize the peak-to-peak gain from the unmatched uncertainty to those variables of interest using linear matrix inequality (LMI) techniques.
-We derived the transient and steady-state performance bounds for the closed-loop system in terms of its input and output signals as compared to the same signals of a virtual reference system resulting from perfect knowledge of the uncertainties.
+We derived the transient and steady-state performance bounds for the closed-loop system in terms of its input and output signals as compared to the same signals of a nominal system.
 Simulation results on the short-period dynamics of an F-16 aircraft validate theoretical development.
-Our future work includes extension to the output-feedback case.
+Our future work includes an extension of the proposed approach to the output-feedback case.